Derry Halloween Witch

 Take a hiking tour with Howth Adventures for stunning views of the bay or a panoramic e-bike tour of the region, also with Howth Adventures.
 You could also take a stroll through the pretty seaside communities of Dalkey and Killiney, home to a number of Irish celebrities.

-See Attractions in Ireland with the Go City Dublin Pass
+See Dublin’s Popular Attractions with the Go City Dublin Pass

 Despite it being a tourist trap, the Temple Bar section of the city is still a huge draw for many.